by Texas Homesteader ~

 Using A Cuisinart Ice Cream Maker

-So now I bring the frozen bowl from the deep freeze and place it into the machine.
-I added the stirring insert and lid.
+So now I bring the frozen Cuisinart insert from the deep freeze and place it into the machine.
+I added the stirring attachment and lid.

 Then before adding the ice cream mixture I flipped on the machine and the insert began to turn.
 Then the ice cream mixture was poured through the hole in the lid.